-It figures — after all, there is no magic bullet for producing quality content.
+It figures — after all, there is no magic bullet for producing a high-quality piece of content.
 Simply put, making great content is hard and takes time.

-While no easy recipe for success exists, we’ve put together a comprehensive guide for creating effective content that both users and Google love.
+While no easy recipe for success exists, we’ve put together a comprehensive guide for creating effective, high-quality content that both users and Google love.

 Before we dive into the nitty-gritty details, here’s a quick lesson (or refresher) on why producing excellent content matters and what makes content “good.”